How To Sell Mineral Rights And Oil & Gas Royalties In Texas?

 Can I Sell The Mineral Rights Myself?

-A mineral owner is typically contacted by a prospective buyer.
+A prospective buyer typically contacts a mineral owner for purchasing interest.
 Sometimes the mineral owner does not even realize they own any mineral rights.
-The prospective buyer usually has much more information about mineral values, and as such will often attempt to buy the mineral rights for much less than what they are worth.
+The prospective buyer usually has much more information about mineral values and, as such, will often attempt to buy the mineral rights for much less than what they are worth.
 A mineral owner must be fully informed of the value of mineral rights before selling those mineral rights.

 What Are Some Mistakes People Make With Their Mineral Rights?